Great Smoky Mountains Spring Photography Workshop

 Workshop highlights

-Foggy lane in Cades Cove, Great Smoky Mountains National Park, in spring.
+Morning fog along Hyatt Lane in Cades Cove, Great Smoky Mountains National Park.

 Workshop itinerary and schedule